Objective: Completely eliminate the opposing team

 For a player to get a strike they must hit the opposing player directly in the head (no deflection) and the opposing player must have been standing straight up or in a readied stance.

-22) There is no tolerance for cheating at any time during the course of play.
-Players are expected to go off when they are hit.
-Any repeated occurrence of this type of behavior will result in disciplinary action in keeping with the SDL Cheating Policy.
+22) Players are expected to go off when they are hit, and as such, the League has zero tolerance for cheating.
+Any repeated occurrence of this type of behavior will result in disciplinary action.

-The Surrey Dodgeball League reserves the right to escalate discipline procedures to the highest possible degree at the discretion of the League’s directors when deemed necessary.
+The League also reserves the right to escalate discipline procedures to the highest possible degree at the discretion of the League’s directors when deemed necessary.